seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 3.  **Commit the Changes to Git**: Using the command line, stage and commit the new log file to the repository.
-This action permanently ties the runtime log to the exact state of the project’s code and data at that moment.
+This action permanently ties the runtime log to the exact state of the project's code and data at that moment.

 ``` r
 git add 06_QAQC_SOPs/runtime_log_YYYYMMDD.txt